sergi/sergimansilla.com/source/_posts/writing-a-javascript-interpreter-for-dbn-using-canvas-i.md

 title: 'Writing a JavaScript interpreter for DBN using PEG.js and canvas (Part I)'
 date: Tue, 03 Aug 2010 08:03:43 +0000
 draft: false
-permalink: writing-a-javascript-interpreter-for-dbn-using-canvas-i
 tags: [canvas, dbn, html5, interpreter, javascript, javascript, language, lexer, parser, peg, pegjs, programming, token]
 ---

 **_In this first part of the article, I will define a grammar for DBN (Design By Numbers) and generate a parser for it that outputs an AST (Abstract Syntax Tree), so I can interpret the syntax tree it later on with JavaScript and draw it into an HTML5 Canvas._**

 [John Maeda](http://en.wikipedia.org/wiki/John_Maeda) created the DBN language as a tool to teach programming to non-developers.
 It was quite an influential language; in fact it was the precursor of the popular [processing](http://en.wikipedia.org/wiki/Processing_%28programming_language%29) language, developed by Maeda’s students [Casey Reas](http://en.wikipedia.org/wiki/Casey_Reas) and Ben Fry, taking many ideas from DBN.
 Unfortunately, DBN (Design By Numbers) hasn’t been open-sourced and the documentation of it is almost nonexisting, let alone any official specification of the language.
 There is only [one book](http://www.amazon.com/Design-Numbers-John-Maeda/dp/0262632446) written about it (although a [blurry copy](http://books.google.com/books?id=cptXSf5kS_IC&printsec=frontcover&dq=design+by+numbers&hl=en&ei=9ShZTIDxLsu6OO6D1bAJ&sa=X&oi=book_result&ct=result&resnum=1&ved=0CCoQ6AEwAA#v=onepage&q&f=false) exists in google books, censored enough to miss very important parts), and the DBN software amounts to a [Java applet](http://dbn.media.mit.edu/dbn/applet.html) in the official website and a Java program that you can run on your own computer.
 All this lack of proper information was a challenge enough to get me interested on building a JavaScript interpreter for it (this, and my deep hatred for Java applets) and a good excuse to play with some cool JavaScript technologies.